geoschem/geos-chem-shared-docs/supplemental-guides/spack.rst

 .. _install-hdf5:

-Now that we have installed a the GNU Compiler Collection 10.2.0, we can use it to build the required libraries for GEOS-Chem Classic.
+Now that we have installed a the GNU Compiler Collection 10.2.0, we can use it to build the required libraries for :program:`GEOS-Chem Classic` and :program:`HEMCO`.

 HDF5